 An efficient hiring process is tricky to achieve.
-On one end there is an urgency to fill a position but on the other, it takes time to find a candidate who will meet your needs and likely gel with your team and fit with your company culture.
-Managing the recruitment process comes down to hire time.
-Using recruiting metrics to analyze time to hire allows hiring managers to see what works and what needs improvement.
+On one end there is an urgency to fill a position but on the other, it takes time to hire a candidate who will meet your needs while gelling with your team and fitting in with your company culture.
+Managing the recruitment process comes down to using recruiting metrics to analyze hiring times so managers to see what works and what needs improvement.

 What is Time to Hire?

 Time to hire is the number of days it takes to hire a new employee.
 It begins when a candidate responds to your job posting and ends when he or she accepts an offer, spanning the length of time a candidate is in your talent pipeline.
 This metric is used by HR and hiring managers to develop an efficient recruiting strategy.

 Why Does the Time to Hire Metric Matter?

 Your time to hire metric can tell you a lot about your recruiting process and can hold a mirror up to the candidate experience.
 It can identify pain points and inefficiencies that slow the process down.
 Ask yourself these questions: